fugu-chop/launch_school/daily_logs/2_daily_log_oct2020.md

 > It does not matter how slowly you go, as long as you do not stop.

 I spent time doing the enhancements to the Tictactoe project, making sure to write out the steps required before I started coding, just to get some rudimentary PEDAC practice.
 It's definitely helpful, and getting me to think through the problem.

+##### 15/10/20 (Thu)
+__*Concepts covered*__<br/>
+- RB101 - Lesson 6: Slightly Larger Problems
+  - Tictactoe enhancements (victory condition, AI defense)
+  - Tictactoe debugging (`score` not updated on last move, `joiner` punctuating a single element)

+__*Time spent*__<br/>
+125 minutes

+__*Thoughts*__<br/>
+I worked on the AI defense portion of the Tictactoe problem.
+After some major struggling at finding appropriate syntax to return an array (`.select` really annoys me), I was able to come up with a method that can give a single choice for the computer.

+I also encountered a bug - `pry-byebug` was incredibly helpful in actually stepping through the code - my method doesn't exclude already chosen squares, so it basically does nothing.
+I need to fix this tomorrow.
+It's very satisfying being able to bug fix, after all the initial frustration.
+I feel like I'm in a good spot to solve this tomorrow.